emmercm/igir/docs/usage/basic.md

 First, you need to download a set of [DATs](../dats/introduction.md).
 For these examples I'll assume you downloaded a [No-Intro daily P/C XML `.zip`](https://datomatic.no-intro.org/index.php?page=download&op=daily&s=64).

 Let's say that you have a directory named `ROMs/` that contains ROMs for many different systems, and it needs some organization.
 To make sure we're alright with the output, we'll have Igir copy these files to a different directory rather than move them.
-We'll also [zip](../output/writing-archives.md) them to reduce disk space & speed up future scans.
+We'll also [zip](../output/writing-archives.md) them to reduce disk space and speed up future scans.

 === ":fontawesome-brands-windows: Windows"